fitpic/Augmently/README.md

 # ⭐Start Using it:

 Download the Augmently folder and place it in your project folder.
-COPY PAST THE CODE BELOW:
+COPY PASTE the code below:

         from Augmently.Augmently import create_resized_cropped_square_class_images, create_salt_and_pepper_class_images, create_salt_and_pepper_class_images